JoaquinAmatRodrigo/skforecast/docs/quick-start/forecaster-parameters.md

 ## Direct multi-step parameters

-For the Forecasters that follow a [direct multi-step strategy](https://skforecast.org/latest/introduction-forecasting/introduction-forecasting#direct-multi-step-forecasting) (`ForecasterAutoregDirect` and `ForecasterAutoregMultiVariate`), there are two additional parameters in addition to those mentioned above.
+For the Forecasters that follow a [direct multi-step strategy](https://skforecast.org/latest/introduction-forecasting/introduction-forecasting#direct-multi-step-forecasting) (`ForecasterDirect` and `ForecasterDirectMultiVariate`), there are two additional parameters in addition to those mentioned above.

 ### Steps